nuIIpointerexception/aoc_zig/README.md

 # aoc_zig

-This is a template for the [Advent of Code](https://adventofcode.com/) puzzles in Zig.
+This is my repository for the [Advent of Code](https://adventofcode.com/) challenges in [Zig](https://ziglang.org/).
-It aims to provide zig users a easy way to write solutions and download / submit them directly from the cli.
+Other than overengineered solutions and highly optimized trash, you will maybe find this also neat build system for fetching and submitting aoc code.
 ## Features
 - Automatic input data fetching
 - Submit your result with a command!